Waivers with Firewall

 To waive a violation on a quarantined component:

-- Select the Policy Tab in the Component Details Page
+3. Go to the Policy view in the Component Details Page